 Although Florida has no specific law on-point, some cases of this type are decided by giving preference to the car coming from the left lane.
 This would make the driver to the right at fault for the crash.
 Since you should drive in the right lane and only move left to pass, the law sometimes gives preference to the leftmost vehicle.
 The car coming from the left is either trying to leave the left lane open or get to the right so they can exit.
 However, the totality of the circumstances is important, and this rule alone may not be enough to hold the driver coming from the right responsible.

 Proving Your Changing Lanes Car Accident Case in FL

-To win your car accident case in Florida, you first need to be able to file a lawsuit.
+To win your car accident case, you first need to be able to file a lawsuit.
 Florida law only allows lawsuits in cases that have permanent injuries or injuries worth over $10,000 in medical expenses and lost wages.
 Even minor injuries can be expensive to treat, and many surprising injuries like whiplash injuries or back injuries may qualify.